Preparing for Travel Abroad – Plan Ahead

 - Yellow fever

-You may be advised you to get some routine vaccines for your travel.
-If you are a Yale Health member and get those vaccines at Yale Health Immunizations they will be covered.
-Yale Health will not cover nor reimburse for any vaccines given at Passport Health.
+You may be advised to get some routine vaccines (e.g., tetanus, flu, hepatitis A, hepatitis B, MMR, and varicella) for your travel.
+If you are a Yale Health member and get routine vaccines at Yale Health Immunizations they will be covered.
+Yale Health will not cover nor reimburse for any vaccines given outside of the Yale Health Center.

 Yale students and their dependents have may receive some travel health services with Yale Health’s Travel Health Services for Students.